Welcome

 Under data protection laws, any person can serve a data request on a data controller for a release of data held about them.

 Unfortunately, the request was was not processed.
 The Tusla data officer could not explain why their request was not fulfilled, and the family subsequently had to make an official complaint to the Data Protection Comissioner to get it.
+When finally released, it shows allegations made against the VICTIMS family, also a report showing UNFOUNDED.
+The data release from St John is missing substantial quantities of information.
+This data will shortly be released for all to see.

 The St John request got lost as well.
 The child protection officer involved told the family over the phone they knew nothing about the request.
 Yet the data protection officer confirmed they contacted the child protection person the same day.
 We guess this is why you should always do things in writing so people don't forget.